Documentation Index

 • Traceable acts as the Service Provider (SP) and trusts the identity information sent by your IdP.

-Benefits of SAML Integration
+Benefits of SAML integration

 • Users log in via your existing SSO system